 Dr. Bell attended high school at the [University of] North Carolina School of the Arts, where he studied piano with Marian Hahn and Robert McDonald.
 He earned the Bachelor of Music degree in organ and piano from Appalachian State University and the Master of Music and Doctor of Musical Arts degrees in organ from Rice University.
 His teachers include H. Max Smith and Clyde Holloway, organ, and Rodney Reynerson and Allen Kindt, piano.
 His doctoral thesis, "The Grand Organs of Notre-Dame and Saint-Sulpice, Paris: The Magna Opera of Aristide Cavaillé-Coll and a Critical Comparison of Their Alterations," explored those important instruments' tonal relationships and the subsequent changes made to them.

 He is featured on several recordings.
-His latest, Sonatas and Variations, features large works by Jongen, Brahms, and Reubke, recorded on the Fritts organ at St. Philip Presbyterian, Houston, and available on the Centaur label.
+His latest, Sonatas and Variations, available on the Centaur label, features large works by Jongen, Brahms, and Reubke, recorded on the Fritts organ at St. Philip Presbyterian Church in Houston.
 Music City Mixture is recorded on mechanical-action organs of Nashville.
 Live Performances is a compilation of works played live at Appalachian State University, Rice University, Houston Baptist University, and the Washington National Cathedral.
-Joby is also featured on let the rain kiss you, a collaborative project with Augusta, Ga.-based soprano Melissa Givens.
-Upcoming recording projects include Hindemith Sonatas, Tournemire Improvisations, French Classic Noëls, Dupré Preludes and Fugues, and the complete Widor Symphonies.
+Dr. Bell is also featured on let the rain kiss you, a collaborative project with Augusta, Ga.-based soprano Melissa Givens.
+He is currently recording the complete Widor Symphonies on Aeolian-Skinner instruments throughout the United States.

 Visit the ASU organ studio's Facebook page